 The Labour Force Survey in Croatia was carried out for the first time in November 1996 and in June 1997.
-Since 1998 the survey is carried out every month when a part of the total sampled households is interviewed.
-Data are processed and published for each half-year period.
+From 1998 to 2006 the survey was semi-annual, i.e. data were processed and published each half-year.
+Interviewers were carried out every month on a part of the total sampled households.
+Since 2007 the Survey is a continuous one, i.e. interviews cover all the weeks of the year, producing quarterly results.